-Unlike other large research institutions that often rely heavily on teaching assistants, at Seton Hall, you learn directly from accomplished faculty members who are leaders in their fields: scholars, researchers, authors, artists, filmmakers, former school superintendents and principals, nursing leaders, former ambassadors, analysts and lawmakers as well as almost a dozen Fulbright scholars.
-Using the insights and expertise they’ve gained in the field, our faculty prepare their students for real-world success after college.
+Unlike other large research institutions that often rely heavily on teaching assistants, at Seton Hall, you learn directly from accomplished faculty members who are leaders in their fields: scholars, researchers, authors, artists, filmmakers, former school superintendents and principals, nursing leaders, former ambassadors, analysts and lawmakers as well as almost dozens of Fulbright scholars.
+Using the insights and expertise they’ve gained in the field, our faculty prepare you for real-world success after college.

 Unprecedented access to faculty and hands-on learning opportunities cultivate an enriching environment where students work side-by-side with educators — in the classroom, in labs, in practicum and internship settings — to create an immersive learning experience.

 As early as freshman year, students have the opportunity to participate alongside faculty in cutting-edge, grant-funded research as well as the chance to present at national conferences with their research partners — a distinction usually reserved for graduate students.